Dyson V11 Absolute

 Fortunately, it has a quick emptying system with an internal collar to push out dirt and dust.
 This is effective at preventing clumps getting stuck compared with vacuums that rely on gravity alone, plus the “point and shoot” shape means you can point the canister deep into a bin before emptying.

 As with all bagless vacuums, however, the V11 Absolute allows allergens to escape when emptying.
-We recommend emptying it into an outdoor bin – or buying a bagged vacuum – if you suffer from allergies.
+We recommend emptying it into an outdoor bin – or buying a bagged vacuum cleaner – if you suffer from allergies.

 Battery Life and Charge Time